 The Nest Egg Fund

 The Nest Egg Fund is extra savings and contributions that I earmark part of my tax free savings account for Baby R2R.
-The goal was to save an extra $100-$200/month, although I may have been a bit more generous with the contribution in the last few months 🙂
+The goal was to save an extra $100-$200/month.

 - Brookfield Asset Management (BAM.A.TO)

-As of Q3 2018, Baby R2R’s total portfolio value and dividend income looks like this (cant see the numbers, but income for the quarter was $58.22):
+As of Q3 2019, Baby R2R’s total portfolio value and dividend income looks like this:

 What are your thoughts on these portfolios and the plan going forward?
 Share your thoughts below.

-Full Disclosure: Long all stocks & funds mentioned above.
+Full Disclosure: Long all stocks (except BMO) & funds mentioned above.
 Our full list of holdings is available here.